Summary

 Every time I think I’ve finished this series on Accessible Writing, another topic comes up!
-This post on Fancy Fonts started as a LinkedIn post to get some thoughts from my network.
+This article on Fancy Fonts started as a LinkedIn post to get some thoughts from my network.

 What is it with those fancy fonts?